 What industry sector?

 Once again, public sector suggests PRINCE2 will be of value.
-The IT sector will be more keen on Agile Project Management qualifications, but they will be of little value in construction, where traditional PMI or APM qualifications will be better.
+The IT sector will be more keen on Agile Project Management qualifications, but they will be of little value in construction, where traditional PMI, APM, or IAPM qualifications will be better.

 Most important is to learn from recruiters.
 Look at company web pages and speak with recruitment consultants about their local market.
 Speak with people at your target employers if you can.
 The more market intelligence you can gain, he more robust your decision will be.

 The other question to ask is this...